prefab-cloud/prefab-cloud-docs-web/docs/explanations/concepts/testing.md

 ### Keeping The Datafile Up To Date
 The CLI download will take a snapshot of the configuration at a given moment, but it won't keep it up to date.
 As you add configuration or feature flags that you need to test, you'll need to update the datafile by re-running the CLI command and committing the new datafile.

-### Best Practices For Testing

-The best practice for testing is to create a test environment and use a datafile for the bulk of your configuration.

-You can then use mocking to override specific values as needed, when you are testing the behavior of a specific feature flag or config.